3000trg/MoodSync/README.md

 ### Sad

-The Sad progression is designed to last approximately 5–7 meaningfully listened songs.
+The Sad progression is designed to last approximately **5–7 meaningfully listened songs**.

 The system gradually moves from more negative emotional characteristics toward a more neutral and comfortable range rather than immediately switching to highly positive music.

 ### Neutral

-The Neutral progression is designed to last approximately 6–8 meaningfully listened songs.
+The Neutral progression is designed to last approximately **6–8 meaningfully listened songs**.

 The system gradually explores more positive emotional characteristics while maintaining a natural transition.

 ### Happy

-Happy mode does not have a fixed progression endpoint.
+Happy mode **does not have fixed progression endpoint**.

 The system can continue recommending songs indefinitely while remaining within an appropriate positive emotional range.